Jon Berti Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.36 team ERA ranks 19th among all MLB pitching staffs.
+- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.36).

-- In his last appearance on Tuesday against the Miami Marlins, the lefty went 5 2/3 innings, allowing two earned runs while surrendering six hits.
+- The left-hander last pitched on Tuesday, Sept.
+19 against the Miami Marlins, when he threw 5 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.